vkurlenko/gantil/wp-content/plugins/slick-popup/readme.txt

 == Description ==

-Slick Popup Lite is a lightweight plugin which converts a Contact Form 7 form into a responsive popup form.
-With a robust option panel you can change color scheme, animations and layout of the popup.
-Popup forms can encourage visitors to contact you.
+Best WordPress Popup plugin for Contact Form 7

+Our WordPress Popup Plugin helps you create a beautiful and responsive popup with any Contact Form 7 form.
+Easy customization to style with your theme.

+Perfect for any website with a single product or service.
+Place a form on all pages of your website and get ready to get more leads.

 [[Check out the Demo](https://www.slickpopup.com/slick-popup-wordpress-popup-plugin-free-version/?utm_source=splite&utm_medium=wporg&utm_campaign=OmAkSols&utm_term=litedemolink)] [[Pro Version Demo](https://www.slickpopup.com/?utm_source=splite&utm_medium=wporg&utm_campaign=OmAkSols&utm_term=prodemolink)]